 What is the point of getting vaccinated if you can still get COVID?

 “The vaccine should prevent you from having a severe infection.
 Getting vaccinated is another way to protect you, protect your family and protect the community at large.”

 What are your thoughts on the level of protection the vaccines offer against COVID variants?

 “The vaccine offers some protection against these new strains.
 To what extent, we do not know, but it is better than having no protection at all.
-We also know the Delta variant is causing more problems in younger people.
-We are seeing unvaccinated younger people get infected with the Delta variant and having more profound clinical courses and more serious complications.
 If you think you are young, vigorous and invincible, which a lot of us think that way, you are probably not.
 You still need to go ahead and get the vaccine.”

 Any final thoughts regarding getting vaccinated?